moodymudskipper/blame/README.md

   the object level, it takes a couple seconds to run here but for a big repo like “<https://github.com/tidyverse/dplyr>” it will take a few minutes
-- The default `branch` is “main”, for this example we need to specify “master”.
+- We can provide a branch, by default the main one is used (whatever is its name)
 - `review_object_history()` takes a function name so we can explore its history, `ascending = TRUE` by default, set it to `FALSE` to go from most to least recent